 • Contact UNIPOL Student Homes if your landlord is registered with them.
 Their DASH Code states the standards of accommodation and management your landlord should be meeting if they are registered with Unipol.

-• If you are thinking about using the Rent to Pay for Repairs you are required to following a set procedure.
+• If you are thinking about using the Rent to Pay for Repairs you are required to follow a set procedure.

 If you are considering terminating your contract because your landlord/agent is failing to carry out repairs for which they are responsible, seek advice before you take any action.

-Please contact SAC if you need advice about disrepair or housing conditions.
+Please contact Students' Union Advice if you need advice about disrepair or housing conditions.